Priyanshu-gaurav/JsonPowerDB/README.md

 ## "This project is about Making a school management System by using JsonPowerDB"
 ### Its Not The full project/idea which is in my mind ...
-I want to add Many new features to it  But due to limited time of 4 hours i cannot able to finish it , But for now we can see how the project will look and have a brief idea of this project..
+I want to add Many new features to it  But due to limited time  i cannot able to finish it , But for now we can see how the project will look and have a brief idea of this project..
 I will update this project within 2-3 days with its full functionality.

 ## Some of its features will be :-
 - It will create a recored of all school staffs and students.